 1. What do you like most about the company?

-Corporate culture is important -- with 88% of employees believing that a distinct workplace culture is important to an organization's success.
+Corporate culture is important -- with 88 per cent of employees believing that a distinct workplace culture is important to an organization's success.
 Asking this question gives you a chance to get an insider’s perspective into what it’s like to actually work within that company.
 However, pay attention to body language.
 Is the hiring manager suddenly distracted or avoiding eye contact?
 These could be red flags that he or she doesn't actually enjoy their employment.

 2. Is there anything about my experience that you need more clarification on?